What to do in Delhi beyond what’s listed in mainstream travel guides?

 From exploring Old Delhi’s Mehrauli to colorful bazaars and Emporiums (where you can shop without getting ripped off!)
 Here are some of the places you must explore.

-What to see and do in Delhi: 4 insider tips
+What to See and Do in Delhi: 4 Insider Tips

-Mehrauli is a neighbourhood in the South West district of Delhi.
+Mehrauli is a neighborhood in the southwest district of Delhi.
 It’s part of the old part of Delhi and it’s where the famous Qutb Minar can be found.
-Qutb Minar is a minaret that forms a part of the Qutab complex, a UNESCO World Heritage Site, and a definite must visit in Delhi.
+Qutb Minar is a minaret that forms a part of the Qutab complex, a UNESCO World Heritage Site, and a definite must-visit in Delhi.

-Qutub Minar is a major attraction, there are also many ruins well worth exploring.
-You should definitely visit the Mehrauli Archaeological Park, which is home to over 100 historically significant monuments, including the Tomb of Balban, the Jamali Kamali Mosque and the Jamali Kamboh mosque and tomb.
+Qutub Minar is a major attraction here, but there are also many ruins well worth exploring.
+You should definitely visit the Mehrauli Archaeological Park, which is home to over 100 historically significant monuments, including the Tomb of Balban, the Jamali Kamali Mosque, and the Jamali Kamboh mosque and tomb.
 This area also offers a great view of Qutb Minar.

-2. Chandni Chowk’s markets & Jama Masjid
+2. Chandni Chowk’s Markets & Jama Masjid

-In the heart of Old Delhi, Chandni Chowk (Moonlight Square) is a busy shopping area with markets full of spices, dried fruit, silver jewelry and vivid saris, while the narrow side streets are crowded with tiny shops selling essential oils, stationery and traditional Indian sweets.
-The Chandni Chowk is one of the oldest and busiest markets in Old Delhi.
+In the heart of Old Delhi, Chandni Chowk (Moonlight Square) is a busy shopping area with markets full of spices, dried fruit, silver jewelry, and vivid saris, while the narrow side streets are crowded with tiny shops selling essential oils, stationery, and traditional Indian sweets.

 Apart from that though, there are several other parts worth exploring such as “Kinari Bazaar”, where the kings and queens used to buy fabrics for weddings.
 And there are great parts to explore that sell spices.
 However, one has to be careful when going here, as the lanes are so narrow; you might get lost.

-While in this area you should also visit the nearby Masjid-i Jahān-Numā (World-reflecting Mosque), commonly known as the Jama Masjid of Delhi, which is one of the largest mosque in India.
+While in this area you should also visit the nearby Masjid-i Jahān-Numā (World-reflecting Mosque), commonly known as the Jama Masjid of Delhi.
+It is one of the largest mosque in India.
 The courtyard can hold 25,000 people!

 3. Karol Bagh & Janpath

-If you want to buy really cheap clothes and fashionable ones too; Karol Bagh and Janpath market are some of the most popular markets among locals.
+If you want to buy really cheap clothes and fashionable ones too, Karol Bagh and Janpath market are some of the most popular markets among locals.

-4. Try Delhi’s street food at Dilli Haat
+4. Try Delhi’s Street Food at Dilli Haat

 One of the most popular places to immerse yourself in the Indian culture and to explore India’s cuisine is Dilli Haat.

 Some shops are permanent but other sellers are rotated.
 At Dilli Haat you will find textiles, shoes, rosewood and sandalwood carvings, gems, beads, brassware, metal crafts and more from all over India.
 A number of shows promoting handicrafts and handlooms are held at the exhibition hall in the complex.

 And once you get tired of shopping, check out the food from all the different Indian regions.
 The food is hygienic, cheap and delicious!

 Unlike most other markets Dilli Haat charges an entrance fee.
 The entrance fee for Indian nationals is Rs.20 for adults and Rs.10 for children.
 Foreigners pay Rs.100.

 - Volunteering Abroad, Why You Should or Shouldn’t do it – Including a volunteer opportunity in India